Spring on the York College campus

 • O*NET – Learn about specific careers in terms of skills, knowledge, technology, activities, environment, salary, outlook, etc.

-• Choosing a Major- Review this packet in Spartan Career Path for helpful information on specific majors.
-Go to your My YCP portal page and click on the green "C." The packet is located in the Document Library.
+• Choosing a Major- Review this packet in Handshake for helpful information on specific majors.
+Go to your My YCP portal page and click on the Handshake icon.
+The packet is located in Resources.

 Contact Us